ocpp-balanz/balanz/docs/source/api.rst

 ``[3, <messageId>, <payload>]`` while error responses are ``[4, <messageId>, <errorMessage>]``.

 The client is expected to Authenticate using the `Login` call before issuing other commands.
 Otherwise, they will be rejected.
+The ``token`` string is a concatenation of the ``user_id`` and ``password``.
+The sha256 value of the token will be validated against users in the ``users.csv`` file.

+A user type combines the available API methods with the available UI screens/focus.
+The following ``user_types`` are supported:

+  - ``Status`` - API read-only access.
+UI only has status screen
+  - ``Analysis`` - API read-only access.
+Screens available in read-only mode
+  - ``StatusAndPriority`` - As ``Status``, except possible to override session priority
+  - ``AnalysisAndTags`` - As ``Analysis``, ability to override session priority and maintain tags
+  - ``Admin`` - All access

 The sha256 value of token specified in a list in the balanz configuration file.
 An online tool may be used, e.g. `Coding Tools <https://coding.tools/sha256>`_.
 Set the tool to generate lower case sha256 values as in the example below (first sha matches the token set in the example UIs).

 .. code-block:: text
-    :caption: Example of API token sha setting
+    :caption: Example ``users.csv`` file

-    [api]
-    ; Comma-separated list of valid sha256 values for login tokens. token_shas = 4a8b74ba66bb2dad068addac37fa6faaa8996ca84a4d94bdc12a54e4e2732a6a,4a8b74ba66bb2dad068addac37fa6faaa8996ca84a4d94bdc12a54e4e2732a64
+    user_id,user_type,description,auth_sha
+    delete-admin,Admin,Initial admin user (admin/admin) - DELETE ME,d82494f05d6917ba02f7aaa29689ccb444bb73f20380876cb05d1f37537b7892
+    example-ui,Admin,,4a8b74ba66bb2dad068addac37fa6faaa8996ca84a4d94bdc12a54e4e2732a6a

 Model commands